mycsphd/mycsphd.github.io/_posts/2021-03-10-school-rankings.md

 category: resource
 ---

 There are many different rankings available for Ph.D. programs in CS.
-They are each useful, but they are not the most important thing to consider in choosing where to get your Ph.D.
+In making your decision about where to apply and attend for your Ph.D., use one that is based on meaningful, objective metrics of program quality.

 Ranking are an important tool for figuring where you might want to apply and which offer you ultimately accept.
 However, rankings are just one of several